alvi-2081/alvi-2081/README.md

 - 🌱 I’m currently learning Python Django.
 - 👯 I’m looking to collaborate on Android and Ios Projects.
 - 📫 How to reach me: email me on abdullah.alvi22@gmail.com
-- 👷 Currently pursuing Software Engineering (2020-2023) from Karachi University Ubit.
+- 👷 Bachelor Software Engineering (2020-2023) from Karachi University Ubit.